Amanat1599/Python_project/README.md

 # Python_project

-In this project use request life cyle
+In this project use request life cyle and middleware